Brobo

-Brobo (also spelled Gorobo) is a town in central Ivory Coast.
-It is a sub-prefecture and commune of Bouaké Department in Gbêkê Region, Vallée du Bandama District.
+Brobo (also spelled Gorobo) is a town on the Central Ivory Coast.
+It is a sub-prefecture and commune of the Bouaké Department in the Gbêkê Region, Vallée du Bandama District.

 In 2014, the population of the sub-prefecture of Brobo was 16,447.

 Villages

 The 19 villages of the sub-prefecture of Brobo and their population in 2014 are: